Tombs at Xanthos: Inscribed Pillar

-The inscriptions on the side of the pillar provide room for scholarly speculation as to the creators of the monument.
-Greek and two different types of Lycian inscriptions mark the sides of the pillar, with each inscription addressing different topics.
-The Greek inscription is a dedication of the monument, likely to twelve Greek gods, and is the oldest Greek inscription known in Lycia.
+Scholars have speculated on the creators of the inscriptions, which are written in Greek and two different types of Lycian.
+The Greek inscription is a dedication of the monument, likely to 12 Greek gods, and is the oldest Greek inscription known in Lycia.
 The inscriptions in Lycian B has not yet been fully deciphered, but the inscriptions in Lycian A, the last to be inscribed on the pillar, has been translated.
 The creator of the Inscribed Pillar is unknown, because several of the letters forming the individual's name in the Lycian inscription are missing.